 Our directors are appointed as either an executive director or as a non-executive director at the General Meeting.
 Our board of directors designates one executive director as chief executive officer.
 In addition, the board of directors may grant other titles to executive directors.
-Our board of directors designates a non-executive director as chairperson of the board of directors and a non-executive director as vice chairperson of the board of directors.
+Our board of directors designates a non-executive director as chairperson of the board of directors and a non-executive director as vice chairperson of the board of directors and a non-executive director as vice chairperson of the board of directors.
 The legal relationship between a member of the board of directors and the company will not be considered as an employment agreement.
-Employment agreements between an executive director and a group company (other than us) are permitted.
-In the absence of an employment agreement, members of a board of directors generally do not enjoy the same protection as employees under Dutch labor law.
+Employment agreements between an executive directors generally do not enjoy the same protection as employees under Dutch labor law.